 RCA Theatre Company

-What does it mean to you that your play is going to be performed for young people, not only across the Island, but in rural communities across Labrador, as well?
+What does it mean to you that this play is going to be seen by young people in NL?

 SANTIAGO: It means that people like me who historically haven’t seen themselves in local theatre and film productions get to take some space and pride in our identities.
 I also hope they can relate to Eugenio and his journey as he figures this thing out called… love.

 MEGHAN: As a queer person who grew up in this province, I didn’t have many role models or stories in which I could see my own identity depicted.
 ALTAR is the kind of story I wish I’d seen when I was still in school.

 RYAN: This play gives an opportunity for students see a narrative that is not necessarily ‘mainstream’ on our stages and screens, and hopefully connect with Eugenio as he wades through the complex feelings that arise during ALTAR!

 AZAL: It fills me with joy and confidence that the students and young people of this province get to have a show like this be part of their development years.
 The generation before them barely would have had the opportunity for a similar experience.